University Support Staff Employee Personnel Actions

 |S - Supervisor||Supervisor of university support staff employees|

 |M - Manager||Supervisor of supervisor(s) of university support staff employees|

 |P - Project/Program Manager||Manages a project or program|

 SSI Designee (Statement of Substantial Interest) – This field is used to indicate positions whose incumbents have purchasing authority for Kansas State University and who must file an annual Statement of Substantial Interest declaration.
 Place an "X" on this line to indicate the incumbent of the position has purchasing authority.

-CIP Code – This field would be left blank for classified employees.
+CIP Code – This field would be left blank for university support staff employees.

 Employee Signature – Optional

-The Division of Human Resources (HR) distributes a monthly schedule of transaction deadlines related to payroll processing.
-During normal pay periods, where there are no holidays involved, transactions are due to HR on the first Friday of the pay period in order to be guaranteed a timely paycheck for that pay period.
+The Division of Human Capital Services (HCS) distributes a monthly schedule of transaction deadlines related to payroll processing.
+During normal pay periods, where there are no holidays involved, transactions are due to HCS on the first Friday of the pay period in order to be guaranteed a timely paycheck for that pay period.
 Pay periods near a holiday may have an alternative schedule.
 Schedules should be monitored closely to be aware of any schedule changes as they occur.
-Refer to the HR web site for the monthly schedule, HRIS Schedule/Calendar.
+Refer to the monthly schedule, HRIS Schedule/Calendar.

 In all cases, a completed original transaction must be submitted to HCS.
 The employee should sign and date all applicable forms, as well as all appropriate designated departmental personnel.
 If the employee is not available for signature or refuses to sign the form, this should be indicated on the appropriate line of the transaction form.